grafana/grafana/docs/sources/datasources/influxdb/_index.md

 You can remove the "Group By" by clicking on the `tag` and then click on the x icon.

 ### Text Editor Mode (RAW)

 You can switch to raw query mode by clicking hamburger icon and then `Switch editor mode`.

-> If you use Raw Query be sure your query at minimum have `WHERE $timeFilter`
+> If you use Raw Query be sure your query at minimum have `WHERE $timeFilter`.
-> Also please always have a group by time and an aggregation function, otherwise InfluxDB can easily return hundreds of thousands
-> of data points that will hang the browser.
+> Also, always have a group by time and an aggregation function, otherwise InfluxDB can easily return hundreds of thousands of data points that will hang the browser.

 ### Alias patterns